 Strategic concepts for communication and cooperation in large-scale projects are crucial for their success.
-Whereas “simply” building a house has become a manageable task, things become much more complicated when taking into account the urban environment and wider interests such as energy efficiency.
-The Master program in Building Sustainability focusses therefore not only on technical and economic perspectives but also aims at imparting basic knowledge in other relevant disciplines.
+Whereas, “simply” building a house has become a manageable task, things become much more complicated when considering the urban environment and wider interests such as energy efficiency.
+The Master program, Building Sustainability, focuses therefore, not only on technical and economic perspectives, but also aims at imparting relevant knowledge from other disciplines.
 This means that the scope of the program is both broad and specific at the same time.
-The combination of technology, management, and sustainability-related topics is therefore a unique opportunity for young professionals to extend their skills.
+The combination of technology, management and sustainability-related topics is therefore a unique opportunity for young professionals to extend their skills.

-The TU-Campus EUREF is located at the EUREF (European Energy Forum) area in Berlin-Schöneberg.
-The former industrial area is developed into a laboratory for energy efficiency, renewable energies and smart grids.
-Students will get insights into the numerous real-life examples of building sustainability without having to leave the campus.
+The TU-Campus EUREF is located on the EUREF (European Energy Forum) campus in Berlin-Schöneberg.
+This former industrial area has been developed into a research hub for energy efficiency, renewable energies, and smart grids.
+Students will gain insight into the numerous real-life examples of building sustainability without having to leave the campus.

-The program addresses a broad group of professionals with varying academic background, mostly in engineering, technology, management, economics, architecture, and urban or environmental planning.
-However, if you have another academic background but working experience in a related field, you should still apply because your motivation counts for us.
-The diversity of the class is one of the greatest assets, as students will not only learn from teachers from science and business but also from each other.
+The program addresses a broad group of professionals with varying academic backgrounds, mostly in engineering and technology, management, economics, architecture and urban or environmental planning.
+However, applicants with other academic backgrounds coupled with working experience in a related field are also encouraged to apply, personal motivation plays an important role in the selection process.
+Class diversity is one of its greatest assets, as students will not only learn from lecturers with science and business backgrounds, but also from each other.

 Graduates will be able to moderate and manage complex projects in the construction, real estate, and planning sector.
-They will be able to assess the project from technical, ecological and economic perspectives and find solutions to take all stakeholders into account.
+They will be able to assess the project from technical, ecological, and economic perspectives and find solutions which take all stakeholders into account.

 The first semester focusses on the basis for successful and sustainable projects.
 Two comprehensive modules in the fields of building technology and project management will allow students to work on their first, closely guided group project.
-A lecture series about the sustainable reorganization of building and urban structures with special regard to energy management and the energy market accompanies these modules.
+A lecture series about the sustainable reorganization of building and urban structures with special regard to the many dimensions of sustainability accompanies these modules.

 The second semester focusses on the interdisciplinary aspects of building sustainability.
 It addresses real estate economics and the issue of energy-efficient societies in a global context.
 Together with the knowledge and skills attained in the first semester, students will conduct a comprehensive and interdisciplinary group project.
-At the same time, specialization starts and students can choose between deepening their knowledge in either technology and innovation management or in integration of renewable energies.
+At the same time, specialization starts, and students can choose between deepening their knowledge in either Technology and Innovation Management or in Smart Buildings.

-The specialization continues in the third semester, either by completing the technology and innovation module or the technical module with the follow-up course in Smart Buildings.
-All students take a module in Life Cycle Analysis to complete the holistic approach of sustainability and write their Master thesis.
-Graduates will hold a degree by Technische Universität Berlin.
+The specialization continues in the third semester, either by completing the Technology and Innovation module or the technical module with the follow-up course in Integration of Renewable Energies.
+All students take a module in Life Cycle Analysis to complete the comprehensive approach of sustainability and write their Master thesis.
+Graduates will earn a degree awarded by Technische Universität Berlin.

 The internationally renowned Technische Universität Berlin (TUB) is located in Germany's capital city at the heart of Europe.
 The academic activities are focused on achieving sharply-defined goals: building a distinctive profile for our university, ensuring exceptional performance in research and teaching, providing our graduates with excellent qualifications and a modern approach to university administration.

-The TUB strives to promote the dissemination of knowledge and to facilitate technological progress through adherence to the core principles of excellence and quality.
-Strong regional, national and international networking with partners in science and industry are an important aspect in these endeavors.
+The TU Berlin strives to promote the dissemination of knowledge and to facilitate technological progress through adherence to the core principles of excellence and quality.
+Strong regional, national, and international networking with partners in science and industry are an important aspect in these endeavors.

-TUB is an internationally renowned research-intensive university dedicated to promoting science and technology for the benefit of broader society and committed to the principle of sustainability.
+TU Berlin is an internationally renowned research-intensive university dedicated to promoting science and technology for the benefit of broader society and committed to the principle of sustainability.
 The challenges and problems facing modern societies cannot be met on the basis of findings from individual disciplines.
-TUB is addressing these challenges with the aid of transdisciplinary collaborative projects.
+TU Berlin is addressing these challenges with the aid of transdisciplinary collaborative projects.
 The establishment of important research partnerships in the context of the Excellence Initiative, the German Research Foundation (DFG) and European Institute for Innovation and Technology, in addition to constantly increasing third-party funding for the research projects, demonstrate the dynamic developments in this area.

 Prestigious science prizes and awards make these successes even more obvious; these include Alexander von Humboldt Chairs, Einstein Chairs, Gottfried Wilhelm Leibniz Prizes, and numerous grants from the European Research Council.
-Research for Innovation - a credo that TUB impressively implements.
-Its extraordinary profile as a technical university in association with its humanities, social, planning and economic sciences programs is indeed an excellent breeding ground for strong interdisciplinarity.
+Research for Innovation - a credo that TU Berlin impressively implements.
+Its extraordinary profile as a technical university in association with its humanities, social, planning, and economic sciences programs is indeed an excellent breeding ground for strong interdisciplinary work.
 By combining basic and applied research endeavors, and with close links to partners in science and industry, university researchers tackle societal issues and develop forward-looking solutions.